Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Abstract

 \section{Abstract}

 Heterogeneous Graph Neural Networks (HGNNs) have gained significant popularity in various heterogeneous graph learning tasks.
-However, most HGNNs rely on spatial domain-based message passing and attention modules for information propagation and aggregation.
-These spatial-based HGNNs neglect the utilization of spectral graph convolutions, which are the foundation of Graph Convolutional Networks (GCN) on homogeneous graphs.
-Inspired by the effectiveness and scalability of spectral-based GNNs on homogeneous graphs, this paper explores the extension of spectral-based GNNs to heterogeneous graphs.
-We propose PSHGCN, a novel heterogeneous convolutional network based on positive noncommutative polynomials.
-PSHGCN provides a simple yet effective approach for learning spectral graph convolutions on heterogeneous graphs.
-Moreover, we demonstrate the rationale of PSHGCN in graph optimization.
-We conducted an extensive experimental study to show that PSHGCN can learn diverse spectral heterogeneous graph convolutions and achieve superior performance in node classification tasks.
-Our code is available at \url{https://github.com/ivam-he/PSHGCN}.
+However, most existing HGNNs rely on spatial domain-based methods to aggregate information, i.e., manually selected meta-paths or some heuristic modules, lacking theoretical guarantees.
+Furthermore, these methods cannot learn arbitrary valid heterogeneous graph filters within the spectral domain, which have limited expressiveness.
+To tackle these issues, we present a positive spectral heterogeneous graph convolution via positive noncommutative polynomials.
+Then, using this convolution, we propose PSHGCN, a novel Positive Spectral Heterogeneous Graph Convolutional Network.
+PSHGCN offers a simple yet effective method for learning valid heterogeneous graph filters.
+Moreover, we demonstrate the rationale of PSHGCN in the graph optimization framework.
+We conducted an extensive experimental study to show that PSHGCN can learn diverse heterogeneous graph filters and outperform all baselines on open benchmarks.
+Notably, PSHGCN exhibits remarkable scalability, efficiently handling large real-world graphs comprising millions of nodes and edges.
+Our codes are available at \url{https://github.com/ivam-he/PSHGCN}.